Patient Blood Management

 Potential serious side effects

 A more serious side effect of erythropoietin may be high blood pressure.
-This can happen if your body produces red blood cells too rapidly.
+This can happen if your body produces red blood cells too quickly.

 If you develop high blood pressure, your physician may need to reduce or withhold your dose of erythropoietin and start or increase blood pressure medication.

-Contact your health-care provider and seek immediate medical attention if you develop the following signs of allergy:
+Contact your health-care provider and seek immediate medical attention if you develop the following signs of an allergic reaction:

 • Difficulty breathing